-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Racine is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Racine is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Racine is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Racine who work in office and administrative support (14.22%), food service (8.23%), and sales jobs (7.16%).

 The per capita income in Racine in 2010 was $20,580, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $82,320 for a family of four.
 However, Racine contains both very wealthy and poor people as well.